-Is Ovary Size Related to How Easy or Difficult it is to Conceive?
+Is Ovary Size Related to How Easy Or Difficult It Is to Conceive?

-Ovarian size is related to a woman’s ability to conceive easily.
-The number of potential eggs that are ready during a woman’s fertile period depends on the ovarian size.
-Hence, if the ovaries are smaller in size, a woman may have difficulty conceiving as her egg reserve is lower than average.
-There are tests such as ultrasound scans and blood tests that can determine the size of the ovaries and assess whether they are functioning properly.
+The size of a woman’s ovaries is related to her ability to conceive with ease.
+The number of potential eggs that are ready to be fertilised depends on the size of the ovaries.
+If a woman’s ovaries are smaller than normal, she may find it difficult to conceive as her egg reserve is likely to be lower than average.
+Tests such as ultrasounds and blood tests can determine the size of the ovaries and whether they are functioning properly.
 Technicians can count the number of follicles an ovary has using ultrasound scans.
 The number of follicles can indicate whether a woman’s egg reserve is normal or low.

-Having larger ovaries do not automatically mean the egg reserve is higher.
+Having larger ovaries does not automatically mean the egg reserve is higher.
 Ovaries can also be enlarged due to disorders or tumours.
-In these cases, women will not ovulate normally and will hence find it difficult to conceive.
-In women who have polycystic ovaries, their ovaries can enlarge to more than 15cm in diameter.
+In these cases, women will not ovulate normally and will hence have difficulty conceiving.
+Women with polycystic ovaries can have ovaries that become as large as 15 cm in diameter.

 Thus, enlarged ovaries are often an indicator of a hormonal disorder, cysts or tumours.
 Talk to your doctor to check your ovaries for any such problems if you have difficulty conceiving.